section-engineering-education/engineering-education/content/articles/how-to-make-a-discord-bot-using-python/index.md

 2. Create code that executes your bot's actions and makes use of Discord's APIs.
 In the following part, you'll discover how to use Discord's Developer Portal to create a Discord bot.

-### OVERVIEW AND REQUIREMENTS
+###  Overview and requirements
-We'll be performing all of our coding and hosting our bot using the Repl.it web IDE, so there won't be any other software to setup in your system.
-You'll need to establish a Discord account for this guide (You may skip this, if you already have one).
+We'll be performing all of our codings and hosting our bot using the Repl.it web IDE, so there won't be any other software to set up in your system.
+You'll need to establish a Discord account for this guide (You may skip this if you already have one).
 The next section contains instructions on how to achieve this.

 We'll go through the following points in this tutorial:
 * In your Discord account, build an application and a bot user.
-*  will be creating server on Discord
+*  will be creating a server on Discord.
 *  Joining the Discord server with our bot.

 Let's start with the administrative tasks, and then we'll move on to the exciting part: programming our bot.

-### CREATING A DISCORD BOT ACCOUNT ON THE DISCORD
+### Creating a discord bot account on the discord

 We need to create a Discord Bot account before we can use the Python library and the Discord API.